HermesGermany/galapagos/CONTRIBUTING.md

 ### The merge

 Finally, your contributions will be merged.

-The merge will automatically publish a new snapshot version.
-A release version will be published manually by the [core team](#contact-the-galapagos-core-team) according to our roadmap.
+Currently, no snapshot builds are automatically deployed to the public, but we will perform a new release of Galapagos every three to four weeks.
+The next release will include your changes then.